SAP-docs/contribution-guidelines/docs/content-contribution/style-guidelines.md

 ### Links

-When it comes to [links in markdown][links], we prefer the "reference" approach for absolute URLs.
-Absolute URLs are ones which normally contain a scheme (e.g. `https://`) and a fully qualified doman name (e.g. `help.sap.com`) followed by path info and other optional URL components.
+For absolute URLs, we prefer the "reference" approach for [links in markdown][links].
+Absolute URLs are ones which normally contain a scheme (e.g. `https://`) and a fully qualified domain name (e.g. `help.sap.com`) followed by path info and other optional URL components.

 This is the "inline" approach, where the URL follows the link text directly: